-However, if there are issues that need clarification in an adult PMD interview, the CASP social worker should seek to discuss these with the adult PMD in the presence of their support person.
+If there are issues that need clarification in an adult PMD interview, the CASP social worker should seek to discuss these with the adult PMD in the presence of their support person.
 The adult PMD should be made aware that this could happen during the initial contact before a formal interview take place.

-Where there are issues for clarification in a child PMD interview, the CASP social worker should seek to discuss and resolve these with the child PMD's parents with the specialist interviewers.
-This should be done before considering additional interviews with a child PMD and or where it is deemed that re-interviewing of the child is not in their best interest.
+Where there are issues for clarification in a child PMD interview, the CASP social worker should seek to discuss and resolve these with the child PMD's parents and or with the specialist interviewers if a specialist interview has taken place.
+This should be done before considering additional interviews with a child PMD and or where it is deemed that a clarification interview with the child is not in their best interest.